Wild translation surfaces and infinite genus: Singularities that fulfill xossiness

-To prove the statement we will show the existence of a time $t_0$ when $\ir_\gamma(t_0)$ is realized by two different geodesics in $\overline{X}$.
-Then we can join the singularity at the endpoints of the geodesics in $B(\gamma(t_0),\ir_\gamma(t_0))$ and obtain a saddle connection as desired.
+To prove that $\sigma$ fulfills xossiness, we show the existence of a time $t_0$ such that $\ir_\gamma(t_0)$ is realized by two different geodesics in $\overline{X}$.
+Then we can join the two occurrences of the singularity $\sigma$ at the endpoints of the geodesics in $B(\gamma(t_0),\ir_\gamma(t_0))$.
+The condition on the rotational components of length $\pi$ makes sure that we obtain a well-immersed saddle connection $s$ for which the immersion radius is defined as in \autoref{def_immersion_radius_saddle_connection} (iii).
+This means that there exists a lower bound on the length of saddle connections that intersect~$s$ in its interior.